mitranim/gow/readme.md

 There should be only one `gow -r` per terminal tab.
 When running multiple `gow` processes in one terminal tab, most should be `gow -r=false`. `gow` processes do not coordinate.
 If several are attempting to modify the terminal state (from cooked mode to raw mode, then restore), due to a race condition, they may end up "restoring" the wrong state, leaving the terminal in the raw mode at the end.

 See [`makefile`](makefile), particularly the variable `GOW_HOTKEYS`, for how to detect concurrent execution of multiple tasks, and avoid enabling hotkeys / raw mode.

+When `gow` runs in raw mode, the subprocess's stdin is always empty, immediately closed (EOF), and is not a TTY.

 ## Watching Templates